What is the College Student Leader Board?

 How do I become a Student Leader Board member?

 College student volunteers usually apply for an SLB position at the end of their sophomore year, but freshmen and juniors are welcome to apply as well.
 It is recommended, but is not required, that applicants have at least 50 volunteer hours when applying.
 Applications are available at the beginning of the spring semester in the volunteer unit binders, in the Volunteer Services Office, or online, and may be submitted in the Volunteer Services Office, open 8-5 Monday through Friday.

-UIHC Volunteer Services 2011-2012 College Student Leader Board
+UI Hospitals and Clinics Volunteer Services 2015-2016 College Student Leader Board

 - 1st Row (L to R): Mikayla Mabeus, Jinny Guo, Nick Caputo, Caitlin Sturms-Sayler, Jennifer Wu

 2nd Row: Austin DeLau, Jonah Heskje, Danielle Glanz, Saad Ansari, Danny Linggonegoro, Katarina Brown, Sameen Hosseini, Kim Ruth

 3rd Row: Jaison Marks, Jeremy Marks, Mohamed Rouabhi, Kaitlyn Appler, Ben Grothe, Velarchana Santhana